-Figure 56: Press the 'Set point'-button to set the second pickup position
+Figure : Press the 'Set position'-button to set the second pickup position

-6.2.2 - Pallet
+6.2.4 - Pallet

 The pallet center point and the floor inclination angle are calibrated by moving the robot above three corners of an empty pallet.
-These corners are shown in figure 24.

 Note: The lifting column has to be at its zero position during calibration.